 Related services and key industries

 Daniel is part of the core team that oversees the firm's privacy compliance tool suite, NT Analyzer, to help clients navigate the complex data protection and privacy landscape.
 NT Analyzer is a practical tool suite for managing privacy compliance in mobile apps, websites, and IoT.
-The tool is able to read an end-user network traffic capture, enabling it to detect and track the full range of personally identifiable information that is being shared with third parties, and then maps that data to the applicable privacy laws.
-Additionally, NT Analyzer analyzes code associated with the "fingerprinting" of browsers as well as data used for "fingerprinting" mobile devices.
+The tool detects and tracks the full range of data, including personally identifiable information, that is collected and shared, and then generates actionable reports through the lens of applicable privacy requirements.
+NT Analyzer also analyzes code associated with the "fingerprinting" of browsers as well as data used for "fingerprinting" mobile devices.

 Daniel was a law clerk at the United States Senate Committee on Homeland Security and Governmental Affairs, where he worked on homeland security and cybersecurity issues, while attending the Georgetown University Law Center.
 He was also a Legal Intern in FTC Commissioner Julie Brill's office, focusing on online privacy, data security, and consumer protection law.